DON'T MISS A BEAT!

 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway.

-JCPT offers optional open access publishing via the SAGE Choice program.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Journal of Cardiovascular Pharmacology and Therapeutics offers optional open access publishing via the SAGE Choice programme.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 Manuscripts are accepted for consideration on the condition that they are contributed solely to JCPT.
 No substantial part of a paper may have been published elsewhere, including being published in another language besides English, except as a scientific abstract.
 All work must be original.
 Previously published long phrases, sentences, and paragraphs (including the author’s own work) must be properly cited in AMA format—anything else will be considered unacceptable.
 A direct quote of no more than 4 lines from textual material should be enclosed in double quotation marks; if longer than 4 lines it should be formatted as a block extract.
 Always verify the quote against the original source, and the citation should include the exact page number(s) of the source.
 Such directly quoted material should be used sparingly.
 The receipt of your manuscript by the Journal will be acknowledged and a decision regarding its status made as soon as possible.
 All manuscripts are subject to editorial review.
 Manuscripts must be written in acceptable English.
 Manuscripts submitted in poor English will be returned without review.
 Some manuscripts that are deemed inappropriate for the journal or very low priority by the editorial staff may be returned without review.

-The manuscript is to be accompanied by a cover letter that states (1) all the authors have read and approved the final manuscript, (2) all authors have read and approve of the data being presented in the manuscript, and (3) the full name, address, e-mail address, phone, and fax number of the individual to whom correspondence concerning the manuscript is to be sent.
+The manuscript must be accompanied by a cover letter that states (1) all the authors have read and approved the final manuscript, (2) all authors have read and approve of the data being presented in the manuscript, and (3) the full name, address, e-mail address, phone, and fax number of the individual to whom correspondence concerning the manuscript is to be sent.
 The cover letter must also specifically state and verify that the paper being submitted has not been previously published in whole or in part in any form, including being published in another language besides English, is not under consideration for publication elsewhere, and is original.
+If the manuscript has been posted on a pre-print server, this must be acknowledged and the DOI for the preprint must be included in the cover letter.
 The cover letter should be addressed to

 Karin Przyklenk, PhD